 ...you delay the resolution.

-There are many ways to use this technique.
+There are many ways to use this simple lead guitar licks enhancement technique.

 Want to learn them?

-Watch the video below to see how delayed resolution works and start using it in your next guitar solo:
+Watch the video below to see how delayed resolution works and start using it in your lead guitar licks:

-Now that you know what delayed resolution is and how to do it, what’s next?
+Now that you know what delayed resolution is and how to use it in your guitar licks, what’s next?

 The next step is to combine delayed resolution with 3 more must-know elements of great lead guitar playing.
-These elements inject every guitar lick you play with soul-satisfying emotion.
+These elements injects every one of your lead guitar licks with soul-satisfying emotion.

 Emotion To Any Guitar Lick